elmerdotdev/ciccc-web-2-astro-lab/README.md

 10. Create a `Header.astro` and `Footer.astro` component.
 Add a menu to your header so that's easier to navigate your site.

 11. Add some styling but don't spend too much time on this.
-Just make your website look clean.
+Just make your website look clean... and responsive 🤨

 12. Commit and push your changes once you are done.